sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Resources/cli/HOME.md

 As developers, we are used to typing.
 Our brain is usually the limiting factor in using cli commands efficiently.
 Long commands, with multiple options are especially annoying.
 Luckily, most \*NIX based systems have a good bash-like terminal out of the box.
-Let's take a look at making it work even beter.
+Let's take a look at making it work even better.

 ### Bash aliases for developers